oroinc/documentation/user_guide/activities_events.rst

 Create an Event from the Events Grid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Go to the *Activities → Calendar Events*.
+1. Go to *Activities → Calendar Events*.

 .. hint: